What is direct cremation in Australia?

 For a direct cremation, nobody sees the coffin.
 There is no viewing, no service, no mourners.
 The coffin is used solely to transport and cremate the deceased.

-A CHOICE investigation reported coffins selling for between two and ten times their wholesale cost.
+In its 2019 funerals investigation, consumer group CHOICE reported that the coffin is "the product with the greatest markup, according to members of the industry", and that "industry insiders say funeral businesses routinely sell coffins for anything between two and ten times what they pay a wholesaler".
 For a direct cremation, the cheapest option the provider stocks does the job.

-If a provider does not offer a basic coffin option or steers you toward an upgrade, consider getting a second quote.
+If a provider does not offer a basic coffin option or steers you towards an upgrade, consider getting a second quote.

 After-hours transfers

-At the time of our research (June 2026), some providers (such as Tony Hollands Funerals) advertised after-hours transfers at no extra cost.
-Others charge it as a separate line item.
-Inclusions vary, so it is worth confirming this in the quote, because it is one of the more common unexpected charges on a direct cremation invoice.
+After-hours and weekend charges vary widely between providers.
+Some charge nothing extra for an after-hours transfer, others several hundred dollars, and weekend or public holiday service surcharges are billed separately again.
+At the time of our research (June 2026), some providers (including Tony Hollands Funerals) advertised after-hours transfers at no extra cost.
+Ask for both to be itemised before you agree to anything, because this is one of the more common unexpected charges on a direct cremation invoice.

 What happens to the ashes